-Baylor > IFL > What We Do > Conferences > Medical Ethics Conference
+Baylor > IFL > What We Do > Conferences > Medical Ethics

-Medical Ethics Conference
+Baylor University Medical Ethics Conference

 In 2001, Baylor University received a $2 million grant from the Lilly Endowment Inc. for Baylor Horizons, an initiative aimed at fostering a deeper theological understanding of vocation as God's summons to a life of service.
 The grant contained funds for a conference on the urgently pressing questions of medical and health care ethics faced by physicians, nurses, and health care administrators.
 For those who pursue their work in response to a sense of genuine calling, such questions easily constitute a central concern of the vocation of health care.